 In Israel, Rabbi Meir Mazzur declared that the epidemic was a punishment for Pride Parades and, in Europe, conservative Catholicism linked the spread of the virus to the so-called “demographic winter” in reference to the falling fertility.
 In Poland, where there are now cities that prohibit the presence of LGBT+ people, the ruling Justice Party has also used the pandemic to quickly approve a total ban on abortion.
 In the U.S. and Brazil, anti-gender forces manifested their blunt anti-intellectual ideology by supporting presidential speech acts that disqualify the seriousness of the pandemic and antagonize scientists.

 In the realm of anti-gender crusades, however, one novelty of 2020 is that feminist voices that staunchly oppose gender, the queer perspective, and trans rights have gained substantial space and greater political visibility.
-As analyzed by Jacob Breslow, these feminist views are jeopardizing UK’s gender identity policy guidelines.
+These feminist views are jeopardizing UK’s gender identity policy guidelines.
 Even more fierce clashes are underway in Spain, where a new gender identity law proposed by Unidas Podemos failed to reach consensus within PSOE (which leads the governing coalition) and it is now the subject of an intense and rather ugly debate (see a compilation).